 - Ensure CCMP encryption protocol is used instead TKIP

-- When using PSK authentication, default router password has been changed
+- When using PSK authentication, default Wi-Fi password must be changed

 - Consider migrating to WPA3, when possible

 Remember that WPA3 is still vulnerable to Dragonblood attack.

 How can I crack WPA2 password?

 Remember that cracking a WPA2 may be against the law in most countries.
 Use these pieces of advice only for educational or research purposes or provide pen-testing services.